 Ernie stopped abruptly and turned back toward the voice.
 He leaned against the wall to free up his right hand and pulled the pizza out of his mouth.
 Swallowing hard, he choked down the wad of food clogging his airway and managed a reply.

 “Oh, man, sorry Prof, I totally forgot you were coming, it’s been wicked busy here tonight,” Ernie apologized, wiping the cheese and pepperoni grease off his mouth with the sleeve of his lab coat.
 Judy gingerly took the half eaten slice from his hand with her thumb and forefinger and put it back into his mouth.

 “That’s okay, you go drop off that stack of files and I’ll just wait for you right here in your lab.
-I'll break out a couple of the cold ones I brought to bribe you to look the other way while I log onto the SEM with your code.
-Does that work for you,” Judy asked, reaching around with both hands to tap her backpack, and giving Ernie a good look at her C size beauties as they stretched the fabric beneath the USC logo?
+I'll break out a couple of the cold ones that I brought to bribe you to look the other way while I log onto the SEM with your code.
+Does that work for you?”
+Judy asked, reaching around with both hands to tap her backpack, and giving Ernie a good look at her "C" size beauties as they stretched the fabric beneath the USC logo.
 It was like watching two bobcats fighting under a thin blanket, the poor guy was hypnotized.

 “Ahhhh, yeah, sure, I’ll just be a sec, make yourself at home,” he replied as he sprinted off to wherever he was headed.